Last Updated on April 13, 2022 by Scott Charleboix

 July 8th, 2021 marks my one-year blogging anniversary.
 I thought about consolidating all of my monthly blogging self-reflections into one cohesive blog post.
 But the number of shares that I’m getting at this point doesn’t warrant putting the time into creating that type of post so I’ll put my efforts into continuing to make fresh new pins for Pinterest with my Star Trek pins.

-This post is a cumulative effort to share with you the tactics that I’ve been using to increase my Pinterest monthly viewers which thus increases your site traffic as well.
+This post is a cumulative effort to share with you the tactics that I’ve been using to increase my monthly viewers on Pinterest which thus increases your site traffic as well.

 Now we’re going to transition from what do the monthly views mean to how can you improve your Pinterest monthly views by examining metrics that you can monitor and improve.